Laughing Gull Foundation

 How to Apply

 The Laughing Gull Foundation does not have a public application process.
-The foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 However, the foundation is described as "approachable" and invites prospective grantees to introduce themselves and their work via email to info@laughinggull.org.
 The foundation takes a learning-oriented approach to discovering new groups in their fields of interest and maintains a staff page with names and profiles of the grantmaking team.